Computer memory: Bugs

-Early computer systems

-In early computer systems, programs typically specified the location to write memory and what data to put there.
-This location was a physical location on the actual memory hardware.
-Early computers did not have the complex memory management systems used today.

-This approach has its pitfalls.
-If the location specified is incorrect, this will cause the computer to write the data to some other part of the program.
-The results of an error like this are unpredictable.
-In some cases, the error might overwrite memory used by the operating system.
-Hackers can take advantage of this lack of protection to create viruses and malware.

 Virtual memory

-Virtual memory is a system where physical memory is managed by the operating system typically with assistance from a memory management unit.
+Virtual memory is a system where physical memory is managed by the operating system typically with assistance from a memory management unit, which is part of many modern CPUs.
 It allows multiple types of memory to be used.
 For example, some data can be stored in RAM while other data is stored on a hard drive (e.g. in a swapfile), functioning as an extension of the cache hierarchy.
 This offers several advantages.
 Computer programmers no longer need to worry about where their data is physically stored or whether the user's computer will have enough memory.
 The operating system will place actively used data in RAM, which is much faster than hard disks.
 When the amount of RAM is not sufficient to run all the current programs, it can result in a situation where the computer spends more time moving data from RAM to disk and back than it does accomplishing tasks; this is known as thrashing.